Every company under the jurisdiction of OSHA should maintain an Occupational Safety and Health program.

-Safety and Health Program
+Safety and Health Programs

 A successful safety and health program should include the following elements within the framework: management leadership, employee participation, hazard identification and assessment, hazard prevention and control, education and training, and program evaluation for improvement.

 Job Hazard Analysis Assessments

 A job task analysis (JHAs) assessment is sometimes called an Activity Hazard Analysis (AHAs) or Job Safety Analysis (JSA).

 Standard Operating Procedures